SovereignCloudStack/website/_i18n/en/contribute.md

 ## We're on GitHub

 We're actively developing, discussing and planning on [GitHub](https://github.com/SovereignCloudStack).
-The three technical teams are using a joint [project board](https://github.com/orgs/SovereignCloudStack/projects/6) to plan and monitor the progress during our sprints.
+The technical teams are using a joint [project board](https://github.com/orgs/SovereignCloudStack/projects/6) to plan and monitor the progress during our sprints.

 ## We're  an open community